anilkagak2/AutoBright/README.md

 so that it continues to run in the background & hence able to adjust the screen brightness automatically.

+### NOTE
-### NOTE: SOFTWARE CURRENTLY WORKING ON UBUNTU 12.10 AND GREATER
+SOFTWARE CURRENTLY WORKING ON UBUNTU 12.10 AND GREATER

 ## KNOWN BUGS